What is flexible bronchoscopy?

 Why does my child need a Bronchoscopy?

-- Airway abnormalities can occur before birth as the lungs are developing.
+- Airway abnormality: Airway abnormalities can occur before birth as the lungs are developing.
 The most common abnormality is called “malacia” or softening of an airway wall.
 This can occur in the windpipe (tracheomalacia) or large airways (bronchomalacia).
 A large heart or abnormal blood vessels close to the airway system can partially collapse an airway.
 Changes in the airways of the lung can occur after birth for many reasons: prolonged use of a breathing tube can injure the airway; infectious and non-infectious diseases can affect the airway; inhaling a peanut or other substance, trauma, or smoke inhalation from a house fire can injure the air passages.

-- The tubes of the airway system are very small and can become clogged with secretions (mucus, blood, or pus).
+- Secretion removal: The tubes of the airway system are very small and can become clogged with secretions (mucus, blood, or pus).
 Secretions may be difficult to remove with a breathing tube in place.
 Bronchoscopy is performed to remove these secretions out of the airway and allow air to move in and out of the lung normally.

-- An infant or child may have a chest exam or chest x-ray that suggests infection in the lung.
+- Infection: An infant or child may have a chest exam or chest x-ray that suggests infection in the lung.
 Bronchoscopy allows us to reach an area of the lung and gather lung fluid for review.

-- When an infant or child coughs up blood or blood appears in the breathing tube it is important to know where the bleeding is from.
+- Bleeding: When an infant or child coughs up blood or blood appears in the breathing tube it is important to know where the bleeding is from.
 Even limited bleeding can signify a major problem like local trauma to the airway, an airway tumor or inhaled hard object (pen top, part of a plastic toy).
 When bleeding is heavy the problem can become serious very quickly and it is important to find the source of bleeding so the correct therapy can be chosen to help your child.

-- Bronchoscopy is often used to help diagnose the cause of chronic cough.
+- Other reasons: Bronchoscopy is often used to help diagnose the cause of chronic cough.
 Sometimes an infant or child has very noisy and unusual breathing and the reason may be discovered by looking inside the airways.
 In the intensive care unit we may perform bronchoscopy to place or check the position of a breathing tube.
 Your doctor will explain to you why bronchoscopy is being performed.

 Will my child be comfortable?